Inductive limits of projective C*-algebras

-In \textbf{section 3 (Approximation and criteria for inductive limits)}, we discuss different concepts of how a \Cs{} can be ''approximated'' by other \Cs{s}, for instance as an inductive limit.
-If $\mathcal{C}$ is a class of \Cs{s}, then an inductive limit of algebras in $\mathcal{C}$ is called an $A\mathcal{C}$-algebra.
-We also suggest to use the formulation that $A$ is ''$\mathcal{C}$-like'' if it can be approximated by sub-\Cs{s} from $\mathcal{C}$, see \ref{defn:S03:P-like} and \ref{prop:S03:P_like_is_right_notion}.
+In this paper we study the related question of which \ca{s} are inductive limits of projective \ca{s}.
+A necessary condition is that such a \ca{} has trivial shape, that is, it is shape equivalent to the zero \ca{}, since this holds for projective \ca{s} and is preserved by inductive limits.
+We will show that the converse is also true, that is, a separable \ca{} is an inductive limit of projective \ca{s} if and only if it has trivial shape; see \autoref{prop:S04:TFAE-trivSh}.
+This also gives a positive answer to \autoref{quest:S01:SSS} for \ca{s} with trivial shape, a class which is quite large since it contains for instance all contractible \ca{s}.

-Building on a one-sided approximate intertwining argument, due to Elliott in \cite[2.1, 2.3]{Ell1993}, see \ref{prop:S03:Intertwining}, we show the following criteria for inductive limits:
+This paper is organized as follows.
+In \autoref{sect:S02:preliminaries} we recall the basic definitions.
+Then, in \autoref{sect:S03:approximation} we discuss different concepts of how a \ca{} can be `approximated' by other \ca{s}, for instance as an inductive limit.
+If $\mathcal{C}$ is a class of \ca{s}, then an inductive limit of algebras in $\mathcal{C}$ is called an $A\mathcal{C}$-algebra.
+We suggest to use the formulation that $A$ is `$\mathcal{C}$-like' if it can be approximated by sub-\ca{s} from $\mathcal{C}$, see \autoref{defn:S03:P-like} and \autoref{prop:S03:P_like_is_right_notion}.